Flying Scotsman to steam round Forth in May

 It was restored at a cost of more than £4 million by the museum in 2016 and has visited Scotland three times since for tours of the Borders Railway and Fife Circle.

+A spokesman said: “We value the contribution of heritage charter services to Scottish tourism and are delighted that the Bo’ness-based Scottish Railways Preservation Society are exploiting the former Dunfermline–Alloa freight line as part of a leisurely and scenic tour around the Forth.

+“While investment in our railways to connect communities remains a priority for the Scottish Government, there are no current plans within our rail investment strategy to reopen this low-speed, single-track line for scheduled passenger services between Dunfermline and Stirling.”

-Flying Scotsman’s first trip of the year - the ‘Scotsman Salute’ - took place on 11 January as a special tribute to former owner Sir William McAlpine, who died last year.
+Flying Scotsman’s first trip this - the ‘Scotsman Salute’ - took place on 11 January as a special tribute to former owner Sir William McAlpine, who died last year.

 Jim Lowe, head of operations at the National Railway Museum, said: “As ever, I would like to remind people wishing to see Flying Scotsman, to do so in safety and to ensure they do not trespass on the railway line.”

-Flying Scotsman was designed by Edinburgh-born Sir Nigel Gresley and built in Doncaster for the London and North Eastern Railway (LNER)
+Flying Scotsman was designed by Edinburgh-born Sir Nigel Gresley and built in Doncaster for the London and North Eastern Railway.

 It was the first steam locomotive to achieve an authenticated speed of 100mph and the first to complete a non-stop run between Edinburgh and London.